HMS Alceste (1806): British service

 The British eventually caught up with the French ships at 10:00 the following morning, identifying them as the two large frigates Pomone and Pauline, and the smaller Persanne.
 Persanne, fired the first shots at 12:30, off the coast of Pelagosa (Palagruža); an hour later Alceste and Pomone exchanged shots from their bow and stern guns respectively.
 Alceste began to overhaul Pomone at 13:40 and fired a broadside into her while simultaneously spreading more sail in the hope of catching Pauline, a little further ahead.
 This plan was thwarted though when a shot from Pomone brought down Alceste's main topmast, slowing her suddenly.
 When Active arrived at 14:00 and also started firing into Pomone, Pauline was obliged to come about to protect her now out-gunned colleague.
 Just after 15:00 the British sloop, Kingfisher appeared on the horizon and Pauline, now in danger of capture herself, disengaged and sailed off.
 Pomone struck shortly after.
 Unité which had set off in pursuit of Persanne, forced Persanne to surrender at 16:00 after a single exchange of broadsides.

 The captured frigates contained more than 200 cannon, which were being transported to Trieste, a city in north-east Italy on the border of the Balkan States.
 It has been suggested by the British historian James Henderson that this action was a factor in Napoleon's decision to change the direction of his planned eastward expansion in 1812 from the Balkans to Russia.

 In late 1812, Alceste was decommissioned and placed in ordinary at Deptford.
 Between February and July 1814 she was converted at Deptford into a troopship; in this role, she was recommissioned in May 1814 under Commander Faniel Lawrence.
 On 18 September 1814 she departed Plymouth as part of a squadron, with Bedford as flagship, that carried the advance guard of Major General Keane's army, which was moving to attack New Orleans.
 Following the British decision to attack New Orleans; Alceste left Pensacola on 8 December 1814, in tandem with the 50 other vessels under Vice-Admiral Alexander Cochrane.
 The point chosen to land the troops was at the head of Lake Borgne which was subsequently discovered to be guarded by five American gunboats, a sloop and a schooner.
 On 14 December, Cochrane dispatched nearly 1,000 men in 42 barges from the various ships under his command, including Alceste.
-After rowing for almost 36 hours, the British stopped just out of range to rest and eat breakfast before launching their attack.Long, pp. 265–266 The Battle of Lake Borgne resulted in the capture of all the American vessels, at a cost of 94 British and 41 American dead and wounded.
+After rowing for almost 36 hours, the British stopped just out of range to rest and eat breakfast before launching their attack.
+The Battle of Lake Borgne resulted in the capture of all the American vessels, at a cost of 94 British and 41 American dead and wounded.
 In 1847 the Admiralty issued a clasp (or bar) marked "14 Dec.
 Boat Service 1814" to survivors of the boat service who claimed the clasp to the Naval General Service Medal.